The New Price Is Right (1994 game show): The Showcase

-Broadcast history
+Broadcast information

-The New Price Is Right was syndicated by Paramount Domestic Television.
-The show aired at any time an affiliate desired, such as the late afternoon fringe period.
 At the NATPE convention in January 1994, Paramount pushed The New Price Is Right as a viable option for stations for their fringe and access periods.
 By the time NATPE concluded, the show had been sold in 78 markets and was one of the two more popular new entries at the convention, with the other being what would eventually become Warner Bros.’ entertainment news program Extra.

 In the New York City market, the show was bought by WWOR for its early afternoon fringe period.
 There, it was paired with the returning Family Feud and aired at 4:00 p.m.
 Eastern, one of the more competitive in its market.
-Meanwhile, in Los Angeles, The New Price Is Right was sold to KNBC, which purchased both it and Extra to air in its Prime Time Access hour; TNPIR was slotted at 7:30 p.m.
-Pacific.
-Despite the willingness of station managers to buy the show, Paramount Domestic Television President Steve Goldman expressed doubt that things would work out as well as the company hoped, citing the competitive nature the stations had to draw ratings in those specific timeslots.
+Meanwhile, in Los Angeles, The New Price Is Right was sold to KNBC, which purchased both it and Extra to air in its Prime Time Access hour in place of Paramount's Entertainment Tonight and Hard Copy; KNBC gave TNPIR the 7:30 p.m.
+Pacific time that Hard Copy had previously held.